No Future (novel)

 No Future is an original novel written by Paul Cornell and based on the long-running British science fiction television series Doctor Who.
 It features the Seventh Doctor, Ace and Bernice.
-A prelude to the novel, also penned by Cornell, appeared in Doctor Who Magazine #209.
+A prelude to the novel, also by Cornell, appeared in Doctor Who Magazine #209.
 This novel is the conclusion to the "Alternate Universe cycle".

 The title is a reference to the Sex Pistols song "God Save The Queen".

 Plot

-London, while Bernice becomes lead singer in a punk band, the Doctor must face more than one old enemy.
+In London, while Bernice becomes lead singer in a punk band, the Doctor must face more than one old enemy.